DeisData/deisdata.github.io/git/fetch-merge/index.md

 ![git merge](/assets/images/git/fetch-merge/git_merge.png)

-*Note: The command `git pull` is equivalent to running `git fetch` immediately followed by `git merge`, though it may lead to some unexpected behavior at times.
-We will discuss this later.*
+*Note: The command `git pull` is equivalent to running `git fetch` immediately followed by `git merge`, though it may lead to some unexpected behavior at times.*

 If you run `cat README.md` again, you will see the change present in our local file.
 If we want to see a history of changes in this repository, you can use `git log`.